LunaSare/spring2023-data-science/computer-setup.md

 Once Git is installed, you should configure your email and user name to track your version history.

-1. Open up the Terminal or command line window
+1. Open up the Terminal or command line window (in Windows you can use Git bash)
 2. Type and replace "Your name" and  your.email@domain.com from the following lines:

 ```
 git config --global user.name "Your Name"
 git config --global user.email your.email@domain.com
 ```